usnistgov/ElectionGlossary/index.md

-# Election Glossary including terms used in the next VVSG requirements.
+# Election Glossary
-# Under active development.
+	This glossary contains election terms including terms to be used in the next VVSG requirements and glossary and in the Common Data Format specifications.
+The glossary was built via a joint effort by The Democracy Fund, the VVSG Election Modeling public working group, NIST, and other individuals in the election community.

 <!-- TOC depthFrom:1 depthTo:1 withLinks:1 updateOnSave:0 orderedList:1 -->